 Yes, we recommend peeling them as they'll be yummier and easier to digest.
 Also, the skin will often be burnt, so you should remove it.

 Yes, but if you do so keep in mind that green peppers have a sharper, less sweet taste.
-Bell peppers are more sweet and palatable when roasted.
+Red peppers are more sweet and palatable when roasted.

 Red, green, yellow and orange bell peppers are all the same type of pepper but just at different stages of ripeness.
 Green peppers are unripe, red are fully ripe, with yellow and orange in between the two.